What is a Tax Withholding?

 Including and Excluding Adjustments in Tax Withholding Calculations

 There may be cases where Adjustments to artists payouts should also be subject to Tax Withholding.
-For example, if an artist is paid $1,000 for a performance plus a Production Buyout of $400, the total $1,400 may be subject to Tax Withholdings.
-To add the Production Buyout amount to the artist payout add a $400 Adjustment bonus.
-When adding the Adjustment to a deal that has a Tax Withholding, you have the option to include the Adjustment amount in the Tax Withholding calculation or not.
-Turning the toggle on would mean that the Tax Withholding would be calculated as $1,400*Tax Withholding %.
+For example, if an artist is paid $10,000 for a performance plus a $1,000 sell out bonus, the total $11,000 may be subject to Tax Withholdings.
+When using the Adjustment feature, you will have the option to factor the adjustment into the tax withholding calculation or not.

 Reporting on Withholdings

-Customers with the Silver and above package have access to Payments Reporting and the ability to report on Tax Withholdings amounts.
-To upgrade your account or confirm access to Payments Reporting, contact email@example.com.
+Customers with access to Payments Reporting, an add on feature, have the ability to report on Tax Withholdings amounts.
+To upgrade your account or confirm access to Payments Reporting, contact firstname.lastname@example.org.

 On the Payments tab in Reporting, generate a report of all upcoming withholdings payments.
 Use the Filters to the right to Filter down the list of events and select the Payment Type "Withholdings" toggle to see only Withholdings payments in the report.
 Use the Status toggle to mark them as "Paid."
 Export a list of all withholding payments using the Download CSV button.